sachamasry/klepsidra/README.md

 * Debugging
   * Deleting timers with attached notes fails due to constraints.
 Either catch error and issue user error message, or delete recursively
+        * Make changes in db migration files, with :belongs_to on the notes schema, and a :has_many on the timers schema, with a `references(:parent_id, on_delete: :delete_all)` to ensure all notes are deleted
+        * Ensure a second warning message is displayed to the user, ensuring they truly understand the impact of deleting the timer
+              * Is there a LiveView component anywhere that could be used to replace the current browser-default message

 * UI improvements
   * Update tag list sorting to case-insensitive alphabetical